dileepvr/Tadpole_SDL/README.md

 This is work in progress.
 The license is GPLv3.
 See LICENSE.txt for full text of license.

+The files ipaddr.c and ipaddr.h are slightly modified versions of files from a lightweight webserver project called File-and-Froget.
+They were written by Tyler Montbriand.
+The code is hosted on: http://burningsmell.org/faf/.
+He didn't release it under a license, so I hope this attribution is enough!

 Welcome to Tadpole_SDL.
 A game by Dileep V. Reddy.
 Network controller written in collaboration with Wes Erickson.